 It’s important to analyze your results from the start and improve your quiz if you notice a problem.

-I absolutely adore Interact’s analytics feature (unfortunately, not available in a free account).
+I absolutely adore Interact’s analytics feature (unfortunately, not available within a free plan).

 Not only do they show you the general numbers for “started the quiz” / “completed the quiz” / “signed up*”,